PracHub

 1. List three technology trends Google should monitor closely.

-2. Choose two of the three and explain why they matter (business/customer impact, timing, risks/opportunities).
+2. Choose two of the three and explain why they matter, including business impact, customer impact, timing, risks, and opportunities.

 Part C - Deep Dive on One Trend